 If you’re looking for a promo item with the benefits of bamboo, a better bet is to look for an item made with bamboo boards.

-Bamboo boards are super strong, as we’ve mentioned, and they look like wood, too (even though bamboo is technically a grass – see, you learn things reading our posts!).
+Bamboo boards are super strong, as we’ve mentioned, and they look like wood, too (even though bamboo is technically a grass).
 The best part, however, is that they can be produced in a way that’s incredibly kind to the environment, no crazy solvents needed.
 Once bamboo exists in board format, it can be cut down and resized to make all kind of promo products, including cutting boards and even phone holders.

 As industrialists work on the ways they turn bamboo fibers into textiles, we’re sure to see more processes that result in real, sustainable bamboo fabric at prices that customers everywhere can appreciate.
 Until then, QLP is happy to keep offering other responsibly manufactured bamboo promotional products to demonstrate why bamboo is a good choice for you.